evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 ### SortByCount

-The [`$sortByCount`]({{< docsref "reference/operator/aggregation/sortByCount/" >}}) pipeline stage will automatically group documents by a given expression and then sort those groups by count.
+The [`$sortByCount`]({{< docsref "reference/operator/aggregation/sortByCount/" >}}) stage groups documents by a given expression and then shorts these groups by count in descending order.
+The `sortByCount` outputs documents that contains an `_id` field, which contains the discrete values of `x`, and the `count` field that contains the number of documents that fall into that group.

-The following example will group documents by the truncated value of the field `x` and then count the number of times that value is seen in the results.
-The resulting documents will contain these discrete values as the `_id` with the count of the occurrences in a field called `count`.
+The following example groups documents by the truncated value of the field `x` and computes the count for each distinct value of `x`.

 ```java
 sortByCount(eq('$floor', '$x'))